UsrRed/YLN/README.md

 ### MCD

-Here is the Database Conceptual Model (MCD) for the application :
+Here is the MCD for the application :

 <img src = "./imageREADME/MCD.png" />